KariHab/Weight_manager/README.md

 # How to use
-- Compile it with "make"
+- Compile it with "make" and execute ./tracker
 - Enter the last 7 weight measures you had over the last week
 - Enter the weight goal
 - Get a simple result file you can copy to your own metrics tracker